VerifyTests/Verify/docs/mdsource/parameterised-tunit.source.md

 For the above scenarios where parameters are not automatically detected:

-snippet: UseParameters
+snippet: UseParametersTUnit

 If not all parameters are required, a subset can be passed in.
 In this scenario, the parameters passed in will match with the method parameter names from the start.
 For example the following will result in a file named `ParametersSample.UseParametersSubSet_arg1=Value1_arg2=Value2.verified.txt`

-snippet: UseParametersSubSet
+snippet: UseParametersSubSetTUnit

 If the number of parameters passed to `UseParameters()` is greater than the number of parameters in the test method, an exception will be thrown.

 ### TestCase

-snippet: TUnitTestCase
+snippet: TestCaseTUnit

 ## Overriding text used for parameters